Updated: 2019 March

 c .GPS disciplined USB2 (TimeBox)

 a.
 You have access to a professional system perhaps.

 b.
 A clock that displays UT based on radio reception (commercial or home

-Secondary Time Sources (Clocks synchronised to UT with a measured time
+Secondary Time Sources (Clocks synchronised to UT with established time

 1) Atomic wrist watch – time automatically synchronised by a radio